Zambia

 Preference utilisation and export diversification

-Zambia’s preference utilisation rate was consistently around over 88% between 2020 and 2022.
-Eligible imports, on the other hand, continue to fluctuate and only account for around 35% of overall EU imports from Zambia.
+Zambia’s preference utilisation rate was consistently around 90% between 2016 and 2020 and then increased to almost 100% in the two following years.
+But in 2023, it dropped to 80%.
+Eligible imports, on the other hand, continue to fluctuate, accounting for around one third of overall EU imports from Zambia.
 The large majority of imports, including for example copper products, already benefits from zero most-favoured nation duties.
+At the same time, eligible imports from 2021 to 2023 were among the highest on record from Zambia.

 The utilisation of preferential tariffs is highly concentrated on iron, steel and related articles, as well as on tobacco.
 These sectors account for about 90% of all preferential imports.
 Trees and plants as well as fruits, nuts and vegetables are the third and forth largest categories under the EBA, and the country makes full use of the preferential rates.